harishmuh/SQL_challenges/README.md

 # SQL_challenges
-Collection of SQL challenges and exercise
+A collection of SQL challenges and exercises in MySQL for data science teaching

+**Meeting 1**
+* Intro and basic concept of SQL [Open file.SQL](https://github.com/harishmuh/SQL_challenges/blob/main/Intro%20to%20SQL%20in%20MYSQL.sql)